mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 example-1830685576-zxr4n         0/1       CrashLoopBackOff   4          2m
 ```

 So lets change the image by nginx and reduce replicas to 3.
-Now everything works like a charm, see how the pod status change from creating,
+Now everything works like a charm, see how the pod status change from creating to Running.

 ```bash
 kubectl run multi-nginx --image=nginx --port=10001 --replicas=3